neams-th-coe/cardinal/doc/content/tutorials/triso.md

   style=width:15%;margin-left:auto;margin-right:auto

 As you can see, there
 are only two unique cell *IDs*.
-This problem is built using *distributed cells*, meaning that we repeat the same cell *ID* multiple times throughout the geometry; each time the cell is repeated, we assign a new *instance* to that cell.
+This problem is built using *distributed cells*, meaning a cell with the same *ID* appears multiple times in the geometry; each time the cell is repeated, we assign a new *instance* to that cell.
 So, the three pebbles are represented as:

 - Cell ID 1, instance 0